Otion-Core/graphism/README.md

 end
 ```

-Any schema (including imported schemas) can contain any number of entities
+Any schema (including imported schemas) can contain any number of entities.

 ## Generate migrations :building_construction: